Amanpravinwagh/Cake-shop-Website/README.md

 # Website
-The website I will build will be in this folder
+This Project is normal e-commerce website that I have build in my internship phase in diploma 2nd year